simonw/json-flatten/README.md

 Python functions for flattening a JSON object to a single dictionary of pairs, and unflattening that dictionary back to a JSON object.

-Useful if you need to represent a JSON object using a regular HTML form or transmit it as a set of query string parameters.
+This can be useful if you need to represent a JSON object using a regular HTML form or transmit it as a set of query string parameters.

 For example: